Playground biometrics demo BioID home page

 secretName: portal-cert

-Now we should have the BWS Portal up and running.
-Go ahead and configure your BWS installation by using a browser and navigating to bws-portal.yourdomain.com.
+Now, as you have the BWS Portal up and running, go ahead and configure your BWS installation by using a browser and navigating to bws-portal.yourdomain.com.

 Start BWS configuration